 The District maintains its accounts in accordance with the principles of "fund" accounting.
 Fund accounting is used by governmental entities, such as school districts, to report the financial position and the results of operations.
 Fund accounting is designed to demonstrate legal compliance and to aid financial management by segregating transactions related to certain District functions and activities.
-The transactions of each fund are reflected in a self-balancing group of accounts, which presents an accounting entity that stand separate from the activities reported in other funds.
-The General Fund is the operating fund of the District and is used to account for all financial resources except those required to be accounted for in another fund.
+The transactions of each fund are reflected in a self-balancing group of accounts, which presents an accounting fund of the District and is used to account for all financial resources except those required to be accounted for in another fund.
 The General Fund balance is available to the District for any purpose provided it is disbursed or transferred in accordance with Ohio law.